GSA-TTS/tts-tech-operations/.github/ISSUE_TEMPLATE/onboarding.md

 - [ ] Introduce yourself to the new team member and give them some of your background so they know who you are; if you are comfortable, share your Readme and encourage them to create their own
 - [ ] Identify a straightforward, well-groomed story in progress that involves their skills domain, schedule a meeting with the owner for an introduction (if it's not you), and setup pairing sessions several times in the first week on the project.
 - [ ] Have the person shadow whomever is on [OpsRotation](https://github.com/18F/tts-tech-portfolio/blob/main/how_we_work/ops_rotation.md), so they can see how we handle support and read with those within TTS.
+- [ ] If new team member does not have admin rights on their system, have new team member submit a IT Service Desk ticket to get admin rights on their system.

 ### Required items for all team members